 If over-the-counter hay fever medicines leave you drowsy and miserable, try one of our top 10 natural hay fever remedies to keep you feeling fine and hay fever free all summer long!

-Ready to give a natural hay fever remedy a try?
+Ready to give a few new natural hay fever remedies a try?

 The best part?
 You probably already have most of these hay fever remedies around the house already, hiding in kitchen cupboards of all places, meaning you can beat hay fever the natural way without spending a fortune!
 Result!